bsletten/os-utility-scripts/README.md

 initializeModule.gy

-This script will initialize a NetKernel and IntelliJ module based on the name of the directory in which it is run.
+This script will initialize a NetKernel and IntelliJ module and Eclipse project based on the name of the directory in which it is run.
 If the directory is:

 <pre>